- Your Business

-Although your exact requirements will require discussion in relation to your individual circumstances, in this guide we have explained some of the key areas to consider when you turn your thoughts to maximising business, personal and family wealth.
-Please contact us for one-to-one advice that is tailored to your needs.
+In this guide we have explained some of the key areas to consider when planning how to optimise your business profits and personal wealth.
+However, every one of our clients is unique, so do please contact us for one-to-one advice tailored to your individual circumstances.

 Please read those chapters which are relevant to you as soon as possible.

 We would welcome the opportunity to assist you.

 The general effect of the Civil Partnership Act is to treat registered civil partners on a consistent basis with married couples.
 For the purposes of this guide we have on occasions referred only to spouses.

 'HMRC' refers to HM Revenue & Customs.

 This guide is based on current understanding of legislation and the Government's proposals at the time of publication and under no circumstances should action be taken without first seeking appropriate professional advice.

 The outlook for the UK economy may be increasingly optimistic, but with the eurozone in crisis, concerns remain over the ongoing risks posed by a fragile global economy.
 In the 2015 Summer Budget, Chancellor George Osborne sought to emphasise the importance of economic security and pledged that Britain would 'fix the roof while the sun shines'.